Skip to Main Content

 • This is a period of time post-publication that you must wait before the publisher allows it to be publicly shared in our repository.

-• An embargo does NOT prevent you from submitting to our open collection - we will simply hold your manuscript until the embargo period has passed
+• An embargo does NOT prevent you from submitting to our open collection - we will automatically secure your full text until the embargo period had passed.

-2. any version that you are comfortable with to our open collection.
-For example, you may be allowed to submit your pre-print, but you may not be comfortable with that version being public.
+• a full text version that you are comfortable with.
+For example, the publisher may allow you to only submit the pre-pub version, but you may not be comfortable with that version being public.